NSF Scholarships in Science, Technology, Engineering, and Mathematics Program (S-STEM)

 |Thomas Kimemail@example.com||(703) 292-7855|

 Important Information for Proposers

-The S-STEM program particularly encourages proposals from 2-year institutions, Minority Serving Institutions (MSIs), and urban public and rural institutions.
+The S-STEM program particularly encourages proposals from 2-year institutions, Minority Serving Institutions (MSIs), Historically Black Colleges and Universities (HBCUs), Hispanic Serving Institutions (HSIs), tribal colleges, and urban public and rural institutions.